OluDominic/my-website/README.md

 ### Built With

 - REACT : The web framework used
-- SASS : For Syles
+- CSS : For Syles
-- NodeJS (Express) : Backend
-- MySQL : Database

 ### Authors